keguerrero8/Pokemon-Game/README.md

-Pokemon game made with open ended requirements from Codecademy
+Pokemon game made in Python with open ended requirements from Codecademy.
+This is one of my first projects utilizing OOP and classes!

 -This game is a 2 player game run from the terminal -Player can select their pokemon choices at the beginning